Roadmap to Reopening

 - Division Heads provide campus-level updates each week with classroom and grade-level direction and opportunities for feedback from parents.

-- Since January 30, we have sent 33 weekly communications from the Head of School and more than 50 messages from our three Division Heads.
-We have conducted five surveys with families and two with faculty and staff.
+- Since January 30, 2020, we have sent weekly or bi-weekly communications from the Head of School and / or our three Division Heads.
+We have conducted surveys with families and two with faculty and staff.

 - An archive of the external-facing communications is available for reference on our Covid-19 Resources & Updates website.
 Division Head messages are available upon request and are not posted publicly because they contain sensitive information.

-- Surveys are conducted regularly with our community to better understand thoughts about returning to in-person learning and general sentiment given the circumstances.
+- Surveys are conducted regularly with our community to better understand thoughts about returning to in-person learning and general sentiment gave the circumstances.

 - Our Leadership Team frequently hosts question and answer sessions, “virtual coffees” and other virtual events to facilitate dialogue and provide the opportunity to ask questions and share thoughts.
 These events also serve as a forum to share detailed information with our community that impacts their student learning.
 Questions are documented and used to inform the FAQ section that is regularly updated.